 Heller’s first step in handling anger is “know thyself.”
 Explore what sets you off, and why, so it doesn’t take you by surprise when sensitive topics emerge.

-Next, realize that anger is a signal that something is not right.
-While it may seem noble or enlightened to never get upset, Heller says this is neither realistic nor healthy.
+Next, realize that anger is a signal that something isn’t right.
+While it may seem noble or enlightened to never get upset, Heller says that’s neither realistic nor healthy.
 It’s good to let the small things go, but even Jesus got angry when he saw money changers in the temple, and when his apostles abandoned him.

 “Part of our spiritual evolution is grappling with all facets of who we are,” Heller said.
 “You can deny your own humanity, but it won’t allow you to confront whatever shame you may have about our foibles and difficulties as human beings.”